jmsgrogan/sample-python-deploy/README.md

 # ichello

-This is a basic 'hello world' Python wrapped C++ application to demonstrate a sample packaging approach.
+This is a 'hello world' Python wrapped C++ app to show a sample packaging approach.
+It is based on the [Reference Nanobind Example](https://github.com/wjakob/nanobind_example) but will diverge over time.

+It uses:

-It uses `nanobind` to do the wrapping, defined in `src/binding.cpp`, `CMake` to build the module shared library, defined in `CMakeLists.txt` and `scikit-build-core` to interface the Python project definition in `pyproject.toml` and CMake.
+* `nanobind` to do the wrapping, defined in `src/binding.cpp`,
+* `CMake` to build the module shared library, defined in `CMakeLists.txt`
+* `scikit-build-core` to interface the Python project definition in `pyproject.toml` and CMake.
+* `cibuildwheel` to build wheels for various platforms using the CI.

 To locally install and use the package you can do: